Super Bowl 2023: Chiefs rookie went from Wendy's to intercepting NFL's best QBs. Will Jalen Hurts be next?

 “I just wanted to make my mom proud.”

-Watson ultimately became academically eligible to accept a scholarship offer from Washington State the following summer, announcing his commitment on June 26, 2020 with an apt rollercoaster emoji.
+Watson ultimately became academically eligible to accept a scholarship offer from Washington State the following summer, and he announced his commitment on June 26, 2020, with an apt roller-coaster emoji.

-By the 2022 draft, he’d notched 44 tackles at the Power Five level, deflected 7 passes including 2 interceptions, and recovered 5 fumbles — his 4 in 2021 the second-most in the country.
+By the 2022 draft, he’d notched 44 tackles at the Power 5 level, deflected seven passes, including two interceptions, and recovered five fumbles; his four in 2021 were the second-most in the country.

 From Kansas City, a Chiefs front office with an eye for defensive backs was watching.